 The Long-Term Performance Incentive Program comprises a significant portion of the total compensation for executive officers of Interpublic and key employees of its subsidiaries.
 Awards under the LTPIP, consisting of performance units each having a four-year term, are granted biennially in odd-numbered years.
-No awards under the LTPIP were granted in 1998 to executive officers, except that a retroactive grant of performance units was awarded to Mr. Beard.
-Information with respect to that award may be found under the heading "Employment Contracts, Termination of Employment and Change-In-Control Arrangements" in this Proxy Statement.
+Grants of performance units for the 1999-2002 four year performance period were made during the year to executive officers including these listed in the Long-Term Incentive Plan Table.
+In granting individual LTPIP awards for this performance period to executive officers the Committee considered a number of factors including, but not limited to, tenure with the Company, history of past grants, performance and current job level of the executive or significant changes in the executive's responsibilities.